Classic Shirley Temple Drink Recipe

 This post may contain affiliate links – please read my disclosure statement.

-This Classic Shirley Temple Drink is one of those fun recipes my kids never get tired of.
-The second they see the fancy glasses and bright red cherries come out, they get excited.
-It’s sweet, fizzy, refreshing, and honestly one of the easiest drink recipes to make for parties, holidays, movie nights, or summer afternoons outside.
+This Classic Shirley Temple Drink is one of those recipes my kids never seem to outgrow.
+The second they see the fancy glasses and bright red cherries come out, they get excited because it feels like ordering a special restaurant drink at home.

 This easy Shirley Temple recipe comes together in just a couple of minutes with lemon-lime soda or ginger ale, grenadine syrup, ice, and maraschino cherries.
-I’ll also show you a few easy variations and explain the difference between using Sprite vs. ginger ale so you can make it exactly how your family likes it.
+I’ll also show you a few simple variations and explain the difference between using Sprite vs. ginger ale so you can make it exactly how your family likes it.

 Shirley Temple Drink